top of page

 Since 1927, the University Section Club has encouraged a sense of community on the Berkeley campus.
-Welcoming newcomers and reaching across departmental boundaries from all corners of the university, it has been a catalyst for friendship and for service.
-All members are invited to our club-wide events: Fall Reception, Winter Dinner, Beehive, Intercampus Open House, and Spring Fundraiser.
+Welcoming newcomers and reaching across departmental boundaries from all corners of the university,

 As its name suggests, the Sections or interest groups are the heart of the club.
 Their number and activities are limited only by the imagination and energy of the members.
-At the moment there are 18 sections that mirror the richness of the Berkeley community.
+At the moment there are 17 sections that mirror the richness of the Berkeley community.
 Some of the times have changed for the Activity Sections and the Photography section is taking a year off.
 Section Club membership is required before joining an activity section.
 Each section may assess its own fees.

 Birding